 - a willingness to step outside of your comfort zone, learn about yourself, and challenge your world views

-A complete application, includes: 1) an application form through Google Forms, 2) submission of a personal statement (limited to 3 double-spaced pages) and unofficial transcripts as attachments to firstname.lastname@example.org, and 3) submission of 1 reference letter from a faculty, employer, or mentor to email@example.com.
+A complete application includes: 1) an application form through Google Forms, 2) submission of a personal statement (limited to 3 double-spaced pages) and unofficial transcripts as attachments to email@example.com, and 3) submission of 1 reference letter from a faculty, employer, or mentor to firstname.lastname@example.org.
 The reference letter should be sent directly by the writer of the letter, not the REU student applicant.
 Applications materials should be addressed to Dr. Timothy L. Hawthorne (REU Principal Investigator).
 Incomplete applications will not be accepted.
 Potential candidates may be contacted for a follow-up Skype interview within one month of the priority application deadline.
 Learn more about the application process on our application instructions page.
 Watch the REU Site Video below to gain a better understanding of the creative approaches we utilize in our international research.

 *All information contained on the UCF Community GIS and Citizen Science REU website was created by the PI, Co-PI, and their students (unless noted otherwise) and does not reflect the views of the National Science Foundation, the University of Central Florida, the University of Belize, Georgia State University, or the Smithsonian Institution.